Find Affordable College Courses

 $8,973 Average Tuition & Fees

-Howard Community College came in at #8 in this year’s edition of the Best Value Public Health Schools in the Middle Atlantic Region ranking.
-Located in the midsize city of Columbia, HCC is a public school with a medium-sized student population.
+Howard Community College landed the #8 spot in the 2023 rankings for the best value public health programs.
+Located in the medium-sized city of Columbia, HCC is a public school with a medium-sized student population.

 Read full report on Public Health at Howard Community College